pearcej/cpp4python/_sources/IntroCpp/firstcppprogram.rst

     }

 What we see is that at the core there are a few similarities with the complicated Python version, such as the ``main()`` function and the string “Hello world”.
 However, in C++ there is a lot more stuff around the edges that make it harder to see the core of the program.
 Do not worry!
 An important skill for a computer scientist is to learn what to ignore and what to look at carefully.
 You will soon find that there are some elements of C++ that will fade into the background as you become used to seeing them.
 One thing that will help you is to learn a little bit more about C++.

-The first question you probably have about this little program is “How do I run it?”
+The first question you probably have about this little program is “How do I run it on my own machine?”
 Running a C++ program is not as simple as running a Python program.
 The first thing you need to do with a C++ program is to compile it.
 The first big difference between C++ and Python is that Python is an *interpreted language*.
 We could run our Python programs in